shahvicky/text-parser/README.md

+#LogDNA text query to
-# The project is completed using Node.js so you might need to install some packages.
+The project is completed using Node.js so you might need to install some packages.
 Please use node version 8.x or 10.x

-##Getting started:
+## Getting started:

 Unzip the folder.
 ```